cncf/tag-security/assessments/README.md

 security information & assist in streamlining internal and external security reviews in multiple ways:

-   * Consistent documentation reduces review time
+   * Consistent documentation reduces review time.
-   * Established baseline of security-relevant information, reducing Q&A
+   * Established baseline of security-relevant information reduced Q&A.
-   * Clear rubric for security profile enables organizations to align their risk profile with the project’s risk profile and effectively allocate resources (for review and needed project contribution)
+   * Clear rubric for security profile enables organizations to align their risk profile with the project’s risk profile and effectively allocate resources (for review and needed project contribution).
-   * Structured metadata allows for navigation, grouping and cross-linking
+   * Structured metadata allows for navigation, grouping and cross-linking.

 We expect that this process will raise awareness of how specific open source projects affect the security of a cloud native system; however, separate